ponylang/rfcs/text/0000-http-streaming.md

 4. All headers are transmitted the first time any body data needs to be sent, in either chunked or "large body" streaming modes.
 (New internal flag `var _headers_sent: Bool = false`)

-5. Observe TCP backpressure, meaning that the channel is unable to accept more data, in the form of 'throttled' notifications.
-This needs to be communicated back to the `Handler` so it can suspend reading from the data source.
+5. Be able to both create and respond to TCP backpressure, meaning that the channel is unable to accept more data, in the form of 'throttled' notifications.
+This needs to be communicated back to the `Handler` so it can suspend reading from its data source.
+For consistency, the function names in TCPConnection could be copied for this mechanism.
+    * `throttle()` to pause delivery of `apply()` calls
+    * `unthrottle()` to resume delivery of `apply()` calls

 Yet to be determined: